ibrahimelhadeg/blog/source/_posts/build-production-web-app-part-2.md

 1. To demonstrate the process and internals of building a production-ready web application
 2. To drive more users to www.thediygolfer.com through a value-added statistics tracking and practice application.
+3. To provide an additional tool for students of my site to use during their training courses

-The focus will be primarily on the technical development of the project rather than components like legal issues, project management, project governance, graphic design, etc.  The secondary goal is to achieve selected business objectives.
+The focus will be primarily on the technical development of the project and education rather than components like legal issues, project management, project governance, graphic design, marketing, etc.

 **Expected Outcomes**

 The expected outcomes of the project are:

-1. Educate a large technical audience the basics of building a production web application using the MEAN stack (MongoDB, Express, Angular, NodeJS)
+1. Educate startups, self-taught developers, and others the basics of building a production web application using the MEAN stack (MongoDB, Express, Angular, NodeJS)
 2. Gain 1000 new users within 1 year of first production release

 ### Project Process